UberMedic7/patched-crystal/ReadMe.txt

 -Fixed a few typos and inaccuracies in text

--Fixed a bug where sometimes the shiny version of a caught pokemon would be shown instead of the default one in the pokedex registration
+-Fixed a bug where sometimes the shiny version of a caught pokemon would be shown instead of the default one in pokedex registration

 ~~3.10~~

 -Fixed an issue with the Day/Nite icon on the Bug-Catching Contest battle menu

--Fixed an issue with Tackle's impact image not displaying fully
+-Fixed an issue with Tackle's impact effect not displaying fully

 -Totodile is now found during the day on Route 31 instead of Cherrygrove City